funkaro1/moire-constructor/README.md

 # Moirepattern

-Moirepattern is a Python library that enables the creation of moire patterns in real-time.
-At the moment, it focuses on generating simple moire patterns by controlling the angle and distance between interferences.
+Moirepattern is a Python library that enables the creation of moire patterns.
+At the moment, it can only generate simple moire patterns by controlling the angle and distance between interferences.
+It's planned to have construction operations that would allow the user to make any shape, in 2 or 3 dimensions, and several predefined geometries as well."

 ## Installation